Tiki Bar Inspires Michigan Couple to Go Afloat on a Pontoon Houseboat

 The Pontoon Houseboat Journey

-The 1987 Manitou Pontoon was built at the original Delta Township factory, not far from Kloeckner’s home.
-It was sold to a family who took it up north to Gaylord, and they enjoyed it for many years, until the Kloeckners bought it from them in 2009.
+The 18-foot 1987 Manitou Pontoon was built at the original Delta Township factory, not far from Kloeckner’s home.
+It was sold to a family who took it up north to Gaylord They enjoyed it for many years and then the Kloeckners bought it from them in 2009.

 When the Kloeckners purchased their pontoon, the recession was affecting gas prices so much that they soon found they used the boat less and less.
-Their 18-foot, ’87 Manitou Pontoon had been sitting idle at the dock throughout the summer.
+The pontoon boat had been sitting idle at the dock throughout the summer.
 The more it sat, the more Jeff pondered over what he could do with it.

-Today Lake view is a busy reception hall for weddings and other gatherings.
-Locals on the lake boat out near the hall to watch wedding ceremonies, listen to the music and take in the occasional evening firework displays.
+Today, Lakeview is a busy reception hall for weddings and other gatherings.
+Locals on the lake go boating out near the hall to watch wedding ceremonies, listen to the music and take in the occasional evening firework displays.

 Fireworks, beautiful sunsets and star-filled nights are just a few more good reasons a houseboat would be fitting on Round Lake.

-The Kloeckner’s have known firsthand what lake life is all about and were ready to discover new adventures with their houseboat on Round Lake and other lakes up north.
+The Kloeckners knew firsthand what lake life is all about and were ready to discover new adventures with their houseboat on Round Lake and other lakes up north.
 Thus, they began their own DIY pontoon houseboat project.

 How to DIY Your Own Pontoon Houseboat